Could Peripheral Nerve Stimulation Eliminate Your Chronic Pain?

 What Is the Placement Procedure Like?

-Pain management specialists first identify which nerves in your body are causing chronic pain.
-Then, doctors use X-ray and ultrasound guidance to precisely place a thin electrode or lead next to the target nerve.
+For both approaches, doctors use X-ray and ultrasound guidance to precisely place a thin electrode or lead next to the target nerve.
 The end of the lead, which can be as thin a spaghetti noodle or a sewing thread, is either hidden under your skin or exits through your skin and is secured.

 A removable, wearable transmitter and battery complete the device.
 After the peripheral nerve stimulation system is turned on, a handheld remote allows you to communicate with the system, customize your device settings, and maximize your pain relief.